Decoding dual diagnosis: The intersection of mental health and substance use challenges

 Dual diagnosis, also known as co-occurring diagnosis, is a term that's gained more attention in recent years, but remains widely misunderstood.

-"When we talk about dual diagnosis, we're referring to the coexistence of a mental health disorder and substance use disorder," says Daniel Neff, MD, an addiction psychiatrist at Main Line Health.
-"It's important to note that these two conditions often go hand in hand, influencing and magnifying one another."
+"When we talk about dual diagnosis, we're referring to a person having a mental health disorder at the same time as a substance use disorder," says Daniel Neff, MD, an addiction psychiatrist at Main Line Health.
+"It's important to note that these two conditions frequently co-exist, influencing each other and intensifying their effects."

 While it may seem like a straightforward concept, the reality is much more complex and requires a deeper understanding.

-Substance use can often be a way for individuals to attempt to "self-medicate" and cope with mental health issues, but it can also lead to further deterioration of a person's mental well-being.
-As addiction develops as a result of attempts to self-medicate, underlying mental health concerns can actually worsen, leading to a pernicious cycle of increased use and worsening mental health.
+Substance use can often be a way for people to attempt to "self-medicate" and cope with mental health issues.
+However, this approach can also lead to worsening mental health over time.
+As someone comes to rely more on this self-medicating approach, addiction develops and the original mental health concerns can deteriorate, leading to a harmful cycle of increased substance use and worsening mental health.

-When it comes to treating mental health conditions, medical care tends to steer clear of addictive substances.
+When it comes to treating mental health conditions, medical care tends to avoid addictive substances that could lead to dependency.
 On the other hand, those who self-medicate often find that their usage of such substances increases over time.
-This is due in part to the development of tolerance, which means that higher and higher quantities of the substance are needed to achieve the same desired effect.
+This pattern stems from tolerance increasing, which means that higher and higher quantities of the substance are needed to reach the same level of relief or effect.

 "As an example, no doctor would rightly recommend alcohol as a treatment for anxiety for exactly this reason," says Dr. Neff.